janverschelde/PHCpack/src/doc/source/tutorial.rst

 Running the program in toolbox mode
 -----------------------------------

-To avoid the preconditioning stage (scaling and reduction) we can compute root counts and construct start systems via the option -r, thus calling the program as phc -r.
-One important submenu is the mixed-volume computation, invoked via phc -m.
+Skipping the preconditioning stage (scaling and reduction), we can compute root counts and construct start systems via the option ``-r``, thus calling the program as ``phc -r``.
+One important submenu is the mixed-volume computation, invoked via ``phc -m``.

-Once we created an appropriate start system, we can call the path trackers via the option -p.
-Calling the program as phc -p is useful if we have to solve a slightly modified problem.
-For instance, suppose we change the coefficients of the system in multilin, then we can still use multilin_start to solve the system with modified coefficients, using the -p option.
+Once we created an appropriate start system, we can call the path trackers via the option ``-p``.
+Calling the program as ``phc -p`` is useful if we have to solve a slightly modified problem.
+For instance,
+suppose we change the coefficients of the system in multilin, then we can still use multilin_start to solve the system with modified coefficients, using the ``-p`` option.
 In this way we use a cheater's homotopy, performing a kind of coefficient-parameter polynomial continuation.